jenschlot/IBM-Bluemix-DevOps-Documentation/whatsnew/index.md

 You can now disable automatic builds as triggered by changes pushed to your project.
 Just clear the check box marked "Automatically build when a change is delivered/pushed" when configuring a builder.

+# Updates to Track & Plan Beta

+You can now use the All Work view to see all the work items associated with your IBM&reg; DevOps Services Track & Plan Beta project.

+>	![all work view][56]

+You will also find several UI changes:
+ * You will see only your current sprint when you change views.
+ * The team views are listed in a different order.
+ * The options to create or edit sprints are only accessible in the Sprint Planning view.

 ## June 27, 2014

 # Build and Deploy to IBM Bluemix